Compaq Evo: Notebook models (N series)

 The final model to carry the Compaq Evo name was the 14.1" N620c notebook.
-It was an early Pentium-M system which featured up to a 1.6Ghz processor, it offered 256 MB RAM as standard but that amount can be easily upgraded to 512 MB or even 1 GB.
+It was an early Pentium M system which featured up to a 1.6GHz processor, it offered 256 MB RAM as standard but that amount can be easily upgraded to 512 MB or even 1 GB.
 The N620c was not Intel Centrino-based but instead used a Compaq wireless module that snapped onto the Multiport slot on the lid of the notebook.

-Thin clients
+Thin clients (T series)

 Thin Clients are corporate client devices that allows a user to access a network account located on a server.
 The vertical orientation enhanced air flow without the need for a fan.
 Despite its small size, the design provides a distinctive appearance with a high degree of visual impact.
 They come in two different series.